It’s often referred to as Second City. But when it comes to transportation and fulfillment, there are many reasons why Chicago is second-to-none.

 - A highly central location.
 There’s something to be said for being located in the middle of the country – including the fact that nearly 200 million consumers are located within 500 miles of Chicago and Illinois, and that a Chicago fulfillment center features convenient interstate access to both coasts.
 Approximately one-third of all North American consumers are less than a day’s truck drive away, and 42% can be reached via truck within two days or less.

 - Parcel-carrier approved.
 Chicago has one of the largest UPS package processing facilities in the world (the 2 million-square-foot Chicago Area Consolidation Hub) as well as a FedEx SmartPost Hub.
-It’s also a major market for DHL, which chose the city as one of the first three places to re-introduce its domestic parcel delivery services in the United States.
+It’s also a major market for DHL.
 As a result, it should come as no surprise that your Chicago fulfillment center will be well-served by all of the major parcel carriers, including the USPS.

 - A great market for eTail or retail start-ups.
 Several of the country’s most successful eTailers, retailers and direct selling businesses got their start in Chicago, including Groupon, Pampered Chef, Grub Hub, Trunk Club, and Crate and Barrel.
 In addition, several more, like Walgreens and Boots Alliance, are headquartered there.